sxs-collaboration/spectre/docs/DevGuide/CreatingExecutables.md

 The `PrintMessage` action is executed on whatever process the singleton component is created upon, and prints a message.

-Executables can read in an input file (specified by the `--input-file` argument) that will be parsed when the executable begins.  %Options specified in the input file can be used to either place items in a constant global cache (by specifying options in the `const_global_cache_tag_list` of the metavariables or component structs) or be passed to the `initialize` function of a component (by specifying options in the `options` type alias of the component).  `SingletonHelloWorld` specifies a single option
+Executables can read in an input file (specified by the `--input-file` argument) that will be parsed when the executable begins.  %Options specified in the input file can be used to either place items in a constant global cache (by specifying tags in the `const_global_cache_tags` type alias of the metavariables or component structs) or be passed to the `allocate_array` function of an array component (by specifying tags in the `allocation_tags` type alias of the component).  `SingletonHelloWorld` specifies a single option

 \snippet SingletonHelloWorld.hpp executable_example_options